rikschennink/conditioner/README.md

 <div data-module="/ui/component.js" data-context="was @visible"></div>
 ```

-Now the module will stay loaded once its required context has been matched for the first time.
+Now the module will stay mounted after its context has been matched for the first time.

-You can string multiple monitors together with an `and` statement allowing for very precise context queries.
+Using the `and` statement you can string multiple monitors together allowing for very precise context queries.

 ```html
 <div data-module="/ui/component.js" data-context="@media (min-width:30em) and was @visible"></div>